 Phoenix is a mythical, Egyptian bird with bright gold and red plumage that perishes and takes rebirth from the ashes every 500 years.
 This bird is also a symbol of immortality in Egypt.
 Joaquin Phoenix, famous U.S. actor, is a great namesake.

-This name refers to Jackson Brownie, the singer, and songwriter who organized rock concerts to benefit the anti-nuclear movement.
+This name refers to Jackson Browne, the singer, and songwriter who organized rock concerts to benefit the anti-nuclear movement.
 He also wrote songs for the Nitty Gritty Dirty Band and The Eagles.

 Jerry Garcia was the founding member of the Grateful Dead.
 We think it would make a cool hippie name, especially if you combine it with a nature-inspired middle name or surname.